-For the year ended December 31, 2023 (In thousands of dollars)
+For the year ended December 31, 2024 (In thousands of dollars)

-During the year ended December 31, 2023, the REIT's total capital expenditures amounted to \$44,299 (or \$3,599 per suite), compared to \$40,819 (or \$3,428 per suite) during 2022.
-The REIT's revenue-enhancing capital expenditures were mainly comprised of in-suite improvements and energy initiative upgrades, the REIT also benefited from common area and exterior building projects which enhance the overall appeal of the properties.
+During the year ended December 31, 2024, the REIT's total capital expenditures amounted to \$59,402 (or \$4,802 per suite), compared to \$44,299 (or \$3,599 per suite) during 2023.
+The REIT's revenue-enhancing capital expenditures were mainly comprised of in-suite improvements and energy initiative upgrades.
+The REIT also benefited from common area and exterior building projects which enhance the overall appeal of the properties.

-The REIT's in-suite renovations at properties where solid rental demand, coupled with strong market fundamentals allow for above-market rent increases and an attractive return on the capital invested.
-Across the portfolio, during 2023 in-suite improvements included upgrades such as new carpet, installation of more durable plank flooring, wall painting, kitchen sinks and faucets fittings and upgrades to energy efficient appliances.
+The REIT's in-suite renovations were concentrated at properties where solid rental demand, coupled with strong market fundamentals, allow for above-market rent increases and an attractive return on the capital invested.
+Across the portfolio, during 2024 in-suite improvements included upgrades such as new carpet, installation of more durable plank flooring, wall painting, kitchen sink and faucet fittings and upgrades to energy efficient appliances.

-The REIT continued capital expenditures on energy efficiency initiatives across the portfolio, which included boiler replacements, water and lighting retrofits.
-Common area capital expenditure included enhancing amenity areas such as courtyards and other outdoor/indoor amenity spaces as well as stairwell, hallway and corridors completed at several properties.
-Sustaining capital included several projects such as balcony, garage, roof, fencing, sidewalk and driveways, as well as landscaping upgrades which were completed across multiple properties.
+The REIT continued capital expenditures on energy efficiency initiatives across the portfolio, which included boiler replacements and building automation systems, water and lighting retrofits and window replacements.
+Common area capital expenditures included enhancing amenity areas such as courtyards and other outdoor/indoor amenity spaces, as well as stairwells, hallways and corridors completed at several properties.
+Sustaining capital included several projects such as balconies, garages, roofing, elevators, fencing, sidewalks and driveways, as well as landscaping upgrades completed across multiple properties.